junli7/bloonsSchool/README.md

 damage (int): Damage dealt by the projectile.

-target (Human): The Human object this projectile is targeting.
+target (Human): Human object this projectile is targeting.

 isExplosive (boolean): True if the projectile explodes on impact.